 This section of the setup box presents information about the X Printer.
-The information fields presented are the printer model and the document format used to generate documents sent to this X Printer.

-Page Orientation

-This options menu allows the user to select how the output will be oriented on the page.
-The orientation options presented in the menu depend on the printer, but up to four orientations are possible: portrait, landscape, reverse portrait and reverse landscape.
+The informat fields presented are the printer model and the document format used to generate documents sent to this X Printer.
+Page Orientation This options menu allows the user to select how the output will be oriented on the part The orientation options presented in the menu depend on the printer, but up to four orientations are possible: portrait, landscape, reverse portrait and reverse landscape. icon adjacent to the options menu is provided.
+This icon will present a graphical illustration appropriate for the current menu selection.
+Printed Sides This options menu allows the user to select single or double-sided printing.
+The actuc choices available depend on the printer, but up to three choices are possible: simplex duplex, and tumble.
 An icon adjacent to the options menu is provided.
 This icon will present a graphical illustration appropriate for the current menu selection.